 - The trend away from traditional DB employer pension plans, designed to provide lifetime income, toward DC plans, which generally are based on optional contribution levels.
 In 1980, 84 percent of workers in medium and large organizations were covered by DB plans.
 In 2010, only 30 percent were.
 Comparable figures including small employers were 35.0 percent in 1980 and 14.2 percent in 2010.
 The reasons cited by some plan sponsors as the leading cause of this trend were the introduction of stricter accounting rules, and other regulatory actions since the passage of Employee Retirement Income Security Act (ERISA) in 1974. - The trend toward opting more often to take lump-sum distributions from DB plans, which potentially makes managing one's assets and budgeting expenses challenging in light of financial risks.
-Distributions from DC plans generally have been taken as lump-sum http://www.ebri.org/pdf/publications/books/databook/DB.Chapter%2004.pdf.
+Distributions from DC plans generally have been taken as lump-sum payments, although it is difficult to determine the incidence of participants taking their lump sums and investing in particular types of savings or structured distribution plans in retirement.
+Full lump-sum distribution options also have been added to DB plans in recent years, with fully half of DB plans now offering such distributions.
+Participation in DC plans and IRA rollovers places the onus of asset management on the retirees for lifetime income needs above what is received from their Social Security benefits.
+This trend also affects retirees' spouses, who face lifetime-income risks if the retirees either took lump-sum distributions or chose lifetime incomes without spousal continuation benefits.